 - 2.2.1 The Board shall agree the delegation of any of their functions except for those set out within the 'Schedule of Matters reserved to the Board' to Committees and others, setting any conditions and restrictions it considers necessary and following any directions or regulations given by the Welsh Ministers.
-These functions may be carried out: - i By a Committee, sub-Committee or officer of HEIW - 2.2.2 The Board shall agree and formally approve the delegation of specific executive powers to be exercised by Committees, sub-Committees, joint-Committees or joint sub-Committees which it has formally constituted.
+These functions may be carried out: - i) By a Committee, sub-Committee or officer of DHCW; or - ii) Jointly with one or more Special Health Authorities through a joint-Committee or joint sub-Committee - 2.2.2 The Board shall agree and formally approve the delegation of specific executive powers to be exercised by Committees, sub-Committees joint-Committees and joint sub-Committees which it has formally constituted. - 2.2.3 Any arrangements put in place by the Board for certain functions to be carried out on its behalf does not affect the Board's responsibility for, or its ability to, exercise a delegated function.